awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 ### Register a Scalable Target<a name="aws-resource-applicationautoscaling-scalabletarget--examples--Register_a_Scalable_Target"></a>

-The following example creates a scalable target for an AppStream fleet \([AWS::AppStream::Fleet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-appstream-fleet.html)\)\.
-Application Auto Scaling can scale the number of fleet instances at a minimum of 1 instance and a maximum of 20\.
+The following example creates a scalable target for an Amazon Keyspaces \(for Apache Cassandra\) table \([AWS::Cassandra::Table](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cassandra-table.html)\)\.
+Application Auto Scaling can scale the write capacity throughput at a minimum of 1 capacity unit and a maximum of 20\.
+For more information about scaling Amazon Keyspaces tables, see [Managing Amazon Keyspaces Throughput Capacity with Application Auto Scaling](https://docs.aws.amazon.com/keyspaces/latest/devguide/autoscaling.html) in the *Amazon Keyspaces \(for Apache Cassandra\) Developer Guide*\.

 To register a different resource supported by Application Auto Scaling, specify its namespace in `ServiceNamespace`, its scalable dimension in `ScalableDimension`, its resource ID in `ResourceId`, and its service\-linked role in `RoleARN`\.